textpattern/textpattern.github.io/administration/users-panel.md

 There are two convenient contexts for talking about user accounts extension:

-1. Admin-side management and data extension
+1. Administration-side management and data extension
 2. Autonomous (self) registration, log in, and data access/submission

-### Admin-side management and data extension
+### Administration-side management and data extension

-The most popular approach for admin-side extension of user accounts, indeed what should nearly be core functionality, is to install and use two plugins that work together:
+The most popular approach for administration-side extension of user accounts, indeed what should nearly be core functionality, is to install and use two plugins that work together:

 * [smd_user_manager](https://forum.textpattern.com/viewtopic.php?id=36558) - This plugin provides a much richer set of features for managing user accounts, including modifying the core user roles and privileges.
 * [smd_bio](https://forum.textpattern.com/viewtopic.php?id=31496) - This plugin extends the user account data itself, so you can create user bios or profiles having any data structure you want and display that data on the front-side of a website.[^5]

 ### Autonomous registration, log in, and data access/submission

-There are situations (membership communities, employee intranets, magazine article contributions, etc.) where people may not need physical access to the admin-side, but still need user accounts to access specific information, contribute content, or edit their own account details.
-Various plugins can help with the initial setup of this front-side access, which effectively abstracts the admin-side UI panels away from such users.
+There are situations (membership communities, employee intranets, magazine article contributions, etc.) where people may not need physical access to the administration-side, but still need user accounts to access specific information, contribute content, or edit their own account details.
+Various plugins can help with the initial setup of this front-side access, which effectively abstracts the administration-side UI panels away from such users.
 Depending on what you need or want to do, there are various plugins to try:

 * [cbe_frontauth](https://forum.textpattern.com/viewtopic.php?id=36552) - A plugin that enables front-side log in abilities for *existing* account holders.
 This plugin is often used in combination with [cbe_members](https://forum.textpattern.com/viewtopic.php?id=37760).
 * [mem_self_register](https://forum.textpattern.com/viewtopic.php?id=8520) - A plugin similar to cbe_frontauth, but also enables the ability to register an account too.
 This plugin is often used in combination with [mem_form](https://forum.textpattern.com/viewtopic.php?id=25247).